BioGUIwsl1Lab/SmartTable-IDs-Converter/README.md

-# SmartTable-IDs-Converter
+# SmartTable-or-Enriched-IDs-Converter
-Fast and lightweight windows x86 gui app that converts in place a file with identifiers derived from metacyc/biocyc/plantcyc into a 1-column txt file
+Fast and lightweight windows x86 gui app that converts in place a file with identifiers derived from metacyc/biocyc/plantcyc/KEGG/kobas/plant metgenmap into a 1-column txt file

 ## Dependencies